chef/automate/components/automate-chef-io/content/docs/configuration.md

 Setting these environment variables prior to initial deployment of Chef Automate adds them to the configuration.

-To set a proxy by editing a configuration file, create a `.toml` file that contains the partial configuration:
+To set a proxy by editing a configuration file, create a TOML file that contains the partial configuration:

 ```toml
 [global.v1.proxy]